nf-core/website/markdown/usage/nf_core_tutorial.md

 Once all prompts have been answered, non-default values are saved to a `params.json` file which can be supplied to Nextflow to run the pipeline.
 Optionally, the nextflow command can be launched there and then.

+To use the launch feature, just specify the pipeline name:

 ```bash
 nf-core launch <PIPELINE>
 ```